 - Teens with diabetes can do normal activities with the right diet, exercise, and medication.

 Diabetes is a chronic (long-term) condition that occurs when your body doesn’t make enough insulin, or when your body has trouble using the insulin that it does make.
-210,000 young people are living with this condition in the United States.
+There are about 283,000 teens and adolescents under the age of 20 years old, who have been diagnosed with diabetes in the United States.

 What is insulin?
 Why is it important?